Facebook Pages Scraper avatar

 1. Resolve every input URL / handle / numeric id to a canonical Facebook page URL.

-2. For each page, fetch up to three Facebook endpoints concurrently: /about/ (page metadata), /about_profile_transparency/ (page creation date, ad status), and the page root / (profile photo viewer URL).
+3. For each page, fetch Facebook page-details routes concurrently: /about/ (contact/category/rating metadata), /about_profile_transparency/ (creation date, ad status, confirmed owner), /about_details/ (long about text when present), and the page root / (profile photo viewer URL).

-5. Strip empty arrays and null fields, then push exactly one polished record per URL to the dataset.
+6. Strip empty arrays and null fields, then write one polished Page row with the selected scenario data nested inside it.

 The Actor uses curl_cffi with Chrome TLS impersonation.
 In anonymous mode it uses the facebookexternalhit/1.1 user-agent — the same combination Facebook uses internally for link-preview crawling — to pull rich public page data without authentication.
 When facebookCookies is provided, it switches to a normal browser user-agent and sends those cookies only with Facebook requests so Facebook can render whatever that account is allowed to view.